wistefan/business-ecosystem-charging-backend/docker/README.md

 ## The Fastest Way

-### Newer versions
+### New versions

-Newer versions of the Business Ecosystem Charging Backend than 5.4.1 use an external MongoDB container as database and are configured using the standard `settings.py` file as it is done with the software.
+New versions of the Business Ecosystem Charging Backend container than 5.4.1 use an external MongoDB container as database and are configured using the standard `settings.py` file as it is done with the software.

-To run the Business Ecosystem Charging Backend `docker-compose` is used.
+To run the Business Ecosystem Charging Backend, `docker-compose` is used.
 To do so, you must create a folder to place a new file file called `docker-compose.yml` that should include the following content:

 ```